 Trieste Address Book

 Since my time was limited, I wasn’t able to explore the areas far out of town, which I’ve been told were where the best food was to be found.
-The restaurants in the city were a bit uninspiring, although the bars filled up in the early evenings and were great places to have a Gingerino or my favorite aperitivo; an oversized wine glass (God bless the Italians…) with a shot of bitter orange aperitif, chilled prosecco, and a chunk of blood orange served with a handful of ice.
-I couldn’t catch the name, but it sure tasted good with all the food the Italians pile up at the bars nightly to snack on.
-The first time I saw an enormous spread of food on a bar a few years back in Italy, free for the taking, I expressed my surprise to an Italian friend, who replied, “Well, it’s so much nicer to have a little something to eat with your drink…don’t you think?”
+The restaurants in the city were a bit uninspiring, although the bars filled up in the early evenings and were great places to have a Gingerino, or my favorite aperitivo; an oversized wine glass (God bless the Italians…) with a shot of bitter orange aperitif, chilled prosecco, and a slice of blood orange served with a handful of ice, the Spritz.

-My first day in Trieste, I discovered this amazing little shop filled with nothing but dried mushrooms.
+My first day in Trieste, I discovered this amazing little store, Trieste Funghi Shop, filled with nothing but dried mushrooms.
 They had a glass showcase that was packed full of them and nothing else.
-Not wrapped up.
-Just a big pile of them.
-Since that was just my initial exploration, I knew that was one place I’d definitely be returned to, and stocking up my extra, empty suitcase I always bring along on trips to Italy.
+These were other discoveries as well:

 Via San Nicolò, 25

 Well-priced and centrally located, this is a wonderful little hotel right on the main street of Trieste, close to the sea, and just about everything else.